exercism/batch/exercises/practice/grains/.docs/instructions.md

 Knowing that the king loved chess, the servant told the king he would like to have grains of wheat.
 One grain on the first square of a chess board, with the number of grains doubling on each successive square.

-There are 64 _(But because of language limitations, we take 31 in batch testing)_ squares on a chessboard (where square 1 has one grain, square 2 has two grains, and so on).
+There are 64 squares on a chessboard (where square 1 has one grain, square 2 has two grains, and so on).

 Write code that shows: